freenandes/topo-da-mente/content/music/cocteau-twins.md

 I feel entranced by their lullabies and start travel-thinking.
 Not because I think I’m seeing what they saw, but because they trigger my imagination.

 In other words, only with their art, I can paint a new world inside my head with specific hues.
-I could name artists that are similar to others, but Cocteau Twins are unique and only their music allows me to travel to a unique world that I created around their outlets.
+I could name artists that sound like other artists, but Cocteau Twins are unique.

+Only their music allows me to travel to a place that I created and where I stay as long as their music endures.

 ## Garlands